One company has aggressively advertised on my Facebook and it has really caught my eye.

 First, rip your wood into 1-inch strips using a table saw.

 Then cut your boards to length.
-We initially cut the boards to one inch larger than the photo prints, ending up with 4 boards at 21 inches and 4 boards at 31 inches.
+We cut the boards to one inch larger than the photo prints, ending up with 4 pieces at 21 inches and 4 pieces at 31 inches.

-After cutting the boards to length, we had to cut both ends of each board to a 45-degree angle.
+After cutting the boards to length, we cut the ends of each board at a 45-degree angle.

-After making your cuts, lightly sand each piece with an orbital sander.
-I used a 220-grit sandpaper.
+After making your cuts, sand each piece with an orbital sander.
+I used 220-grit sanding pad.

 Then, clean and stain the pieces in the color of your choice.
-We used Minwax Wood Finish in Provincial 211.
+We used Minwax Wood Finish in Provincial.

-Finally, use a finish nailer to put them together.
+Finally, use a finish nailer to put the frames together.

 Step 4: Prepare & Attach the Picture